Improving online FDR procedures via online analogs of e-closure and compound e-values: Introduction

 Our primary contributions are as follows, and are also visually summarized in \Cref{fig: contribution diagram}. \begin{enumerate} \item \emph{Closure-based strict power improvements for standard online testing.} We introduce an online e-closure principle for SupFDR control and use it to formulate strict improvements over e-LOND \citep{xu_online_multiple_2023} and r-LOND \citep{zrnic_asynchronous_online_2021}.
 We derive novel explicit formulations for the next test level, which involves an optimization problem over subsets of the first $t - 1$ hypotheses.
 Since naive optimization would require computation that is exponential in $t$, we also provide dynamic programming decomposition that only requires $O(t^2)$ time to compute the next test level. \item \emph{A computationally efficient donation framework for strict improvement.} Since $O(t^2)$ computation remains inefficient for moderately large values of $t$ (i.e., in the thousands), we introduce a novel framework based on donations and online compound e-values, and show that it can also strictly improve e-LOND and r-LOND while remaining computationally tractable, requiring only $O(\log t)$ computation per time step.
 A central technical ingredient is our notion of \emph{online compound e-values}, which powers the donation framework. \item \emph{Extensions beyond the standard online multiple testing setting.} Our donation framework is not restricted to only improving standard online multiple testing algorithms.
 We extend our framework to variants of the online multiple testing problem such as the acceptance-to-rejection setting of \citet{fischer_online_generalization_2025} and the decision deadlines setting of \citet{fisher_online_control_2022}, where we also derive strict improvements of existing algorithms.
-Lastly, we show that we can construct an efficient version of eBH \citep{wang_false_discovery_2022} that is strictly more powerful for offline multiple testing, and is computationally more efficient than the $\CeBH$ procedures of \citet{xu_bringing_closure_2025a}; for $m$ hypotheses, we require $O(m\log m)$ computation as opposed to the $O(m^2 \log m)$ required by $\CeBH$. \end{enumerate} We then demonstrate the empirical performance of our method on both synthetic and real data, where we see that both the power and computational improvements of the methods in this paper are nontrivial.
+Lastly, we show that we can construct an efficient version of eBH \citep{wang_false_discovery_2022} that is strictly more powerful for offline multiple testing, and is computationally more efficient than the $\CeBH$ procedures of \citet{xu_bringing_closure_2025a}; for $m$ hypotheses, we require $O(m\log m)$ computation as opposed to the $O(m^2 \log m)$ required by $\CeBH$. \end{enumerate} We then demonstrate the empirical performance of our method on both synthetic and real data, where we see that both the power and computational improvements of the methods in this paper are nontrivial. \Cref{tab:method-summary} gives a compact summary of all improved procedures and their computational costs.
+By default, theorem proofs are deferred to \Cref{sec:deferred-proofs}.